MurphyYue/baby-trove/README.md

 ## Todo list

 - [ ] show the baby's current state detail with text and picture
-- [ ] show the baby's history state with timeline
+- [x] show the baby's history state with timeline
-- [ ] record baby's state by texting and uploading pictures
+- [x] record baby's state by texting and uploading pictures
-- [ ] storage the data in server
+- [x] storage the data in server
+- [ ] add more pages
+- [ ] add auth

 ## Getting Started